Mark Thompson (American football)

-Mark Thompson (born December 9, 1994) is an American professional football running back.
-He played college football at Dodge City and Florida, and signed with the Baltimore Ravens of the National Football League (NFL) as an undrafted free agent in 2018.
+Mark Thompson (born December 9, 1994) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football at Dodge City and Florida, and signed with the Baltimore Ravens as an undrafted free agent in 2018.
 He was also a member of the New York Jets, Detroit Lions and Las Vegas Raiders in the NFL.
 Afterwards, he played two years in the United States Football League (USFL), and then one in the United Football League (UFL) with the Houston Gamblers / Roughnecks, being named the USFL Offensive Player of the Year and All-USFL in 2023 after leading the league in rushing touchdowns.

 Early life

 Thompson was born on December 9, 1994, in La Mott, Pennsylvania.
 He attended Cheltenham High School and participated in football and track, but was not highly recruited.
 He graduated as part of the class of 2013, but was not able to participate in the graduation event due to an incident at school, which also kept him from playing in the senior football all-star game and the track district championships.